Madanapalle: Economy

 The economy is based on agriculture and main products include tomato, mango, groundnut, tamarind.
 Madanapalle is the biggest tomato market in Asia.
-The tomatoes from here are supplied to most of the southern states & some of the northern states of India.
+The tomatoes from here are supplied to most of the southern states & some of the northern states of India.Apart from tomatoes, Madanapalle serves as a primary regional trading center for horticulture produce, including mangoes, tamarind, groundnut, and custard apples, with the local Agriculture Market Committee (AMC) handling millions of metric tonnes of agricultural commodities annually for distribution across South India.

-It is also famous for silk and silk products like saris and other casuals.
-The quality of silk product is recognizable.
-You can purchase silk sarees here at production cost.
-These are supplied to all major cities in South India including Bengaluru, Chennai and all silk product towns for sales.
+It is also famous for silk and silk products like saris and other casualsThe handloom and silk industry is heavily concentrated in neighborhoods such as Neerugattupalle, where hundreds of weaving families specialize in producing high-quality Madanapalle double-weave silk sarees using traditional looms and Jacquard weaving techniques, supplying wholesale markets across Bangalore, Kanchipuram, and Dharmavaram.

+The region surrounding Madanapalle and nearby Bhasinikonda is rich in mineral deposits, driving a substantial local granite processing and stone-quarrying sector that exports raw and polished granite blocks.Small-scale industrial manufacturing and food-processing activities in the town are facilitated through the APIIC (Andhra Pradesh Industrial Infrastructure Corporation) Industrial Estate located near the urban limits, which supports agro-based industries, cold storage plants, and garment manufacturing units.

 Transport

 Madanapalle is very well connected by road and rail.
 There are three Bus terminals in Madanapalle.
 State owned APSRTC buses run to different parts of the district, state and interstate – Bengaluru (KA), Kolar (KA), Chintamani (KA) and Chennai (TN), Vellore (TN).

 Madanapalle Road Railway Station (MPL) is situated on Dharmavarm - Pakala Branch line and all trains stop here.

 Trains are available here to travel to Guntakal, Tirupati, Vijayawada.
 Daily trains are available from and to Guntakal & Tirupati.
 Other nearest Railway Station is Kurabalakota Railway Station where only Passenger trains stop.
 New Kadapa to Kolar via Madanapalle Railway line is under construction it Kadapa–Bangalore section.In this project planned to Upgrade Madanapalle Road Railway station as Junction and one New Railway station to Madanapalle Town.

 Three National Highways and One Major State Highway passes through Madanapalle.